Monument Hill & Quitobaquito Springs

 When the U.S.–Mexico borderline was drawn in 1854, the O’odham communities were split in two.
 Current reservation boundaries include a 62-mile border with Mexico.
 Approximately 2,000 O’odham members live in 17 communities in Mexico.
 They all share a language, culture, religion and history.
 Members regularly cross the border for ceremony at sacred sites as well as to visit family and friends.

 The current Tohono O’odam reservation spans a fraction of their territorial homeland.
-Their original territory included what is now the Cabeza Prieta National Wildlife Refuge, the San Bernardino National Wildlife Refuge and the Organ Pipe Cactus National Monument, a UNESCO biosphere reserve.
+Their original territory included what is now the Cabeza Prieta National Wildlife Refuge, the San Bernardino National Wildlife Refuge and the Organ Pipe Cactus National Monument, which is a UNESCO biosphere reserve.

 Current Challenges and Preservation Efforts